EnergizeStatistics/capstone-csca5028/README.md

 - **Continuous delivery**: The project uses Heroku for continuous delivery.

 ## Note
 This README walks you through setting up this application as if you acquired the source code from me and were operating as a system admin to install it.
-I host the front end of this app at [https://capstone-csca5028-d584749b4b71.herokuapp.com/](https://capstone-csca5028-d584749b4b71.herokuapp.com/) if you would like to see the final product.
+I host this app at [https://capstone-csca5028-d584749b4b71.herokuapp.com/](https://capstone-csca5028-d584749b4b71.herokuapp.com/) if you would like to see the final product.

 ## Setup